What is Procurement? The Procurement Process Explained

 4. Receive and pay for goods

-The modern procurement process begins with taking stock of what you have and what you need.
-Known as “needs recognition”, this is the act of figuring out what is necessary for delivering your goods and services.
+The modern procurement process begins with taking stock of what you have and need.
+Known as “needs recognition,” this is figuring out what is necessary for delivering your goods and services.
 Based on your industry, this can range from raw materials to heavy machinery and equipment.
-Some items, like consumables, will need to be regularly reordered while others will be a one-time purchase.
+Some items, like consumables, will need to be regularly reordered, while others will be a one-time purchase.

 Procurement Team Taking Stock